ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/mock-ui.md

 Open the `src/app/app.routes.ts` file and perform the following tasks:

-1. The previous command should have created a `tea` route.
-If it did not, create one using the `home` route as a model, only pointing to the new page.
 1. We no longer need the "home" route, so remove it, leaving only the "tea" route.
-1. The root path redirect will also need to change to redirect to the `tea` route.
+1. Change the root page to redirect to the newly created `tea` route.

 #### Mock the Data